undergroundwires/bump-everywhere/README.md

 ## Support

 **Sponsor 💕**.
-Consider one time or recurring donation on [GitHub Sponsors](https://github.com/sponsors/undergroundwires) or [any other way (undrgroundwires.dev/donate)](https://undergroundwires.dev/donate), every penny you leave will help development and maintainance of the project .
+Consider one time or recurring donation on [GitHub Sponsors](https://github.com/sponsors/undergroundwires) or [any other way (undrgroundwires.dev/donate)](https://undergroundwires.dev/donate), every penny you leave will help development and maintenance of the project .

 **Star 🤩**.
 If you do cannot do that you can just give it a star ⭐ .
 It helps me to see that the project is appreciated.